 The visit included discussions on Waterloo’s unique Cooperative Education Programs, policies surrounding transformational international research, extended learning, and student innovation and entrepreneurship.

 Vice-Presidents from eight Japanese National Universities travelled to Waterloo to better understand Waterloo’s co-operative education program and strategies of governance.
 Leaders from the University of Waterloo were delighted to host this visit, and also examined issues of common interests such as international research and the financial environment.

 In addition, the visit included a tour of the Accelerator Centre in order to better illustrate Waterloo’s approach toward entrepreneurship and technology transfer.

-University of Waterloo leaders were delighted to host a delegation from the Chinese Consulate General of the People’s Republic of China in Toronto.
+University of Waterloo leaders were delighted to host a delegation of faculty from the Nanjing University of Finance and Economics.

 To strengthen the friendship between the two institutions, discussions were conducted to review existing collaborations while exploring the potential for additional partnerships in research and student exchange.